Greater Parramatta and Olympic Peninsula water cycle management

 The project involves:

-• upgrades to the pumping station in Rosehill
+• upgrades to the existing pumping station at Camellia

-• a pipeline transferring wastewater from the pumping station in Rosehill to the new WRRF
+• a new wastewater transfer pipeline from the Camellia pumping station to the WRRF

-• a pipeline transferring advanced treated water from the new WRRF to the Parramatta River near Meadowbank Park.
+• a new river release pipeline to transfer advanced treated water from the WRRF to Parramatta River

 This project is subject to an Environmental Impact Assessment.
-For more details on this process, visit the NSW Planning Portal to review the Scoping Report and Secretary's Environmental Assessment Requirements.
+For more details on this process, visit the NSW Planning Portal to view the Environmental Impact Statement and lodge a submission to the Department of Planning Housing and Infrastructure.

 Benefits